smyts/hmm/README.md

 What is it
 ===========
-Simple single-file C++ program that implements data structures for hidden markov model and two algorithms (Viterbi for most likely sequence of hidden states and forward-backward for caclulating forward and backward state probabilities).
+Simple C++ program that implements data structures for hidden markov model (hmm) and two algorithms (Viterbi for most likely sequence of hidden states and forward-backward for caclulating forward and backward state probabilities).
+There is also functionality for estimation of the state prediction results of both algorithms.

 Implementation note